GoChik/chik/README.md

 ## Server

-Server sends tls encrypted messages.
+Clients are connecting to the server using a persistent TCP connection TLS encrypted.
 One server can handle multiple clients.
 Server is configured by `server.json` config file.
 It can be stored either aside the server executable or inside `/etc/iosomething/` directory.
 Server configuration contains following parameters: